How to Clean a Rug

 Time Required: 2-4 hours

-There are a few ways to determine if it is time for rug cleaning:
+In general, area rugs only need to be deep cleaned yearly.
+Here are a few ways to determine if it is time for rug cleaning:

 - Lift a corner of the rug and lightly kick the back.
 If the rug releases a large cloud of dust, it definitely needs some attention.

 - Run your hand against the rug face in a circular motion for 10 seconds, then look at your palm; if your hand is dirty, then so is the rug.

 - Check for signs of deeply embedded dirt by looking at the rug backing.
 Deep-down dirt will settle along the warp and weft of the rug and can be seen in the backing.